stephaniehicks/learnPython/pages/sldt.md

 #### Immutable vs mutable:
 * Strings are **immutable**.
 When using strings, bracket operators cannot be used on the left side of an assignment with the intention of changing that string.
 * Lists are **mutable**.
 Unlike strings, you can use the bracket operator on the left side of the assignment to change an element in a given list.
-* Dictionaries are
+* Dictionaries are **mutable**.
+You can modify any item (key-value pair) in a dictionary using the bracket operator on the left side of the assignment.
 * Tuples are **immutable**.
+You can extract elements, but you cannot modify elements of a tuple on the left side of the assignment operator.

 #### The `in` operator:
-The `in` operator is a boolean operator takes in two arguments that determines if the first argument is a substring or a element of the second argument.
+The `in` operator (and `not in` operator) is a boolean operator takes in two arguments that determines if the first argument is a substring or a element of the second argument.

 * When comparing two strings, the operator searches if the first string appears as a substring in the second and returns a `True` or `False`.
 * If the second argument is a list, the operator that can take in two a string and a list to see if the string appears as one of the elements in the list and returns a `True` or `False`.